Habitante/gta-benchmark/README.md

 ![GTA Benchmark Concept](/docs/images/concept.png)

-"Here’s your input, here’s the output, guess how we got from one to the other.
+"Here’s the input, here’s the output, guess how we got from one to the other.
 Write a 5-line Python function."

 ## Overview
 GTA-Benchmark challenges participants to reverse-engineer hidden transformation algorithms by examining input-output pairs.
 Each puzzle provides 24 visible test cases for analysis and 24 hidden test cases for validation.